Definition: What is ‘omnichannel’?

 What is omnichannel experience design?

-- A multichannel experience works across more than one channel, for example phone and email.
+- A multichannel experience works across more than one single channel, for example, phone and email.

-- An omnichannel experience covers every possible channel, so there’s never a ‘gap’ perceptible from the customer’s point of view.
+- An omnichannel experience offers a seamless experience on every possible channel, so there’s never a ‘gap’ perceptible from the customer’s point of view.

 Why is omnichannel experience design important?

-This pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
+This omnichannel pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
 We’re also seeing a breaking down of barriers in the other direction, with digital-to-physical transitions among online retailers.
-As well as pop-up shops and physical sales at shows and events, digital-first retailers are setting up their own stores where customers can see, try and purchase goods like homewares, clothing, and cosmetics.
+As well as pop-up shops and physical sales at shows and events, digital-first retailers might set up a physical store where customers can see, try and purchase goods like homewares, clothing, and cosmetics.

-Omnichannel designers focus on creating experiences that reflect this fluidity between different online and offline channels, and provide a seamless experience for the end user regardless of where and how they make contact with a business or organization.
-It’s a practice that’s wholly user-focused, since the user is the only consistent factor in the scope of a project.
+Omnichannel commerce designers focus on creating customer journeys that reflect this fluidity between different online and offline channels and provide a seamless experience for the end-user regardless of where and how they make contact with a business or organization.
+It’s a practice that’s wholly user-focused since the user is the only consistent factor in the scope of a project.

-66% of customers prefer to choose their own journey through a brand’s channels when completing a task, and those customer journeys are rarely linear.
-A basic ecommerce transaction includes an average of 5.5 touchpoints, but can rack up as many as 20 as the customer compares, considers and explores the factors relating to a purchase decision.
+66% of customers prefer to choose their journey through a brand’s channels when completing a task, and those customer journeys are rarely linear.
+A basic eCommerce transaction includes an average of 5.5 touchpoints but can rack up as many as 20 as the customer compares, considers, and explores the factors relating to a purchase decision.